seynur/blog/_posts/2026-01-10-building-a-behavioral-ml-engine-for-windows-authentication-logs-part2.md

 ---

-## 🧪 Input Data: What Are We Feeding the Engine?
+## 3. 🧪 Input Data: What Are We Feeding the Engine?
 For this project, we used synthetic Windows authentication events generated as JSON.
-They mimic common authentication Windows Events.
 If you want, you can also check [generator script](https://github.com/seynur/seynur-demos/blob/main/splunk/splunk_ml_sidecar/auth-windows-log-generator-as-json-with-real-user-behaviour.py) from the repository.

 Example event: